NALTP/Rules/README.md

       - (i) Ex: If a player is missing 1 week in a 6 week season, they will be given a 250 minute restriction (300-(1x50)).
       - (ii) Minute restrictions are not linked to the specific week(s) a player is missing.
 If the player's conflict is resolved the restriction will still apply, but their captain may choose to play them and fulfill the restriction by sitting them a different week.

+___
 ### Article VI - Maps

 #### Section A - The Map Selection Panel
   - (1) There will be one panel for all three tiers consisting of 8 members of the community.
     - (a) Any current CRC member may opt-in to membership on the map selection panel.
-    - (b) The CRC appoints all remaining members, with a minimum of 1 Majors, 1 Minors, and 1 Novice player, defined as being on the roster of a team at that level at the end of the previous season.
+    - (b) The CRC appoints all remaining members, with the final panel containing a minimum of 1 Majors, 1 Minors, and 1 Novice player, defined as being on the roster of a team at that level at the end of the previous season.

-#### Section B - Map Voting and Selection
+#### Section B - Map Selection
-  - (1) Panel selected maps
+  - (1) Predetermined maps
-    - (a) For each tier, the panel will be responsible for selecting 50% of the map rotation, rounded .
+    - (a) For each tier, the Map Selection Panel will be responsible for selecting 9 predetermined maps by a method of their own choosing.
-    - (b) For each tier, the panel will be responsible for generating a map pool from which the remainder of maps will be decided.
+    - (b) Predetermined maps will be announced as early as possible and before signups for any tier have been closed.
-  - (1) Captain selected maps
+  - (1) Team home maps
-    - (a) Captains or GMs of each respective tier will vote, by borda count, on the maps in the map pool decided by the map selection panel.
-The maps with the highest score will be added to the rotation in an order determined by the map selection panel.
+    - (a) Following week 1 games, each team will have 72 hours to submit one home map in the absense of additional deadlines announced by the CRC.
+    - (b) Each home map will be subject to approval by the Map Selection Panel.
+      - (i) Approved maps may be rejected by a successful captains veto of 70% or greater of the relevant tier.
+    - (c) Home maps may only be submitted for approval when they adhere to the following guidelines:
+      - (i) Must not be the same or similar to any predetermined map for that tier.
+      - (ii) Must not be the same or similar to any other approved home map for that tier.
+        - (1) Disputes will be resolved with the home map being granted to the team which finished the auction draft with the most remaining TagCoins or random generator if not applicable.
+      - (iii) "Same or similar" will be recognized as lacking meaningful game-flow changing edits.
+      - (iv) Must maintain competitive integrity as determined by the Map Selection panel.
+    - (d) Home maps may not be re-submitted or altered at any point during the season.
+      - (i) Exceptions may be approved by the Map Selection Panel to fix unforseen map mechanisms.

 #### Section C - Map distribution
-  - (1) Majors
-    - (a) There will be three tiers of maps selected.
+  - (1) There will be three tiers of maps selected.
-      - (i) High priority:
+    - (a) High priority:
-        - (1) There will be 5 maps played 5 times each.
-	- (2) Maps must have been used in Majors in the previous season.
-      - (ii) Medium priority:
-        - (1) There will be 2 maps played 3 times each.
+      - (i) There will be 4 maps played 4 times each and 1 additional map played 5 times.
-	- (2) Maps must have been used in Majors in any past season except for the previous season.
-      - (iii) Low priority:
+    - (b) Low priority:
-        - (1) There will be 2 maps played 2 times each.
+      - (i) There will be 4 maps played 2 times each.
-	- (2) Maps must have never been played before in Majors.
-	  - (aa) Minor edits to previously used maps will not be accepted.
-  - (2) Minors and Novice
-    - (a) Two unique maps will be played each week.
+    - (c) Home maps:
+      - (i) There will be 1 map per team played 3 times by that team and a maximum of 1 time by any other team (for a total of 6 times played on any home map).

 #### Section D - Playoffs
-  - (1) Major League:
-    - (a) All 7 maps from the regular season will be featured in playoffs.
+  - (1) All predetermined maps from the regular season will be eligible in playoffs.
-  - (2) Minors and Novice Leagues:
-    - (a) Captains of the top 6 seeds in the playoffs will submit a ranked list of preferences from the regular season map rotation to select 8 of the regular season maps.
-      - (i) Maps will be chosen from the top of the list from team seeds in the following order: 2-1-6-5-4-3-2-1.
-This means that a map from the second seed is chosen, then the first seed, then the sixth, fifth, and so on.
-        - (1) If the map at the top of a team's list has already been submitted by a team before them in line, the next map on their list that has not been submitted will instead be added to the playoff rotation.
+  - (2) The home map of the higher seed will be eligible in each matchup of the playoffs
-          - (aa) Teams will submit 9-[seed] maps.
-Ex. the 5th seed will submit 4 (9-5) maps in order of preference.
+  - (3) The home map of the lower seed will be eligible only in the final round of the playoffs.

 ___
 ### Article VII - Matches